Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 I will give the same winner spot to both Shortform and Blinkist, since they both have a flawless User Interface for both desktop (with their website) and mobile (with their phone app).

-But of course, if you are only gonna read summaries on the mobile app, then Headway is also right up there!
+But of course, if you are only gonna use the mobile app, then Headway is also right up there!

 Research Day #4: Audio Version

-Shortform, Headway and Blinkist all offer an audio version with their book summaries.
+Shortform, Headway, and Blinkist all offer audio versions of their book summaries (available on mobile and desktop).

 But… Which sounds the best?